MoserMichael/myenv/README.md

        mergencommits <number> merge a number of the last <number> commits mergetwocommits merge the last two commits
-                   p <search-term> grep alias for searching in python files under current directory s <search-term> grep alias for searching in cpp files under current directory sa <search-term> grep alias for searching in all files under current directory sg <search-term> grep alias for searching in all go source files under current directory
+                   p <search-term> grep alias for searching in python files under current directory pstopcpu list processes with top cpu usage on top (first column in red) pstopmem list processes with top memory usage on top (first column in red) s <search-term> grep alias for searching in cpp files under current directory sa <search-term> grep alias for searching in all files under current directory sg <search-term> grep alias for searching in all go source files under current directory